 - Google Cloud's operations suite observability and monitoring

 Some mobile games offer real-time multiplayer using a dedicated game server or TURN/STUN servers.
 The best practices in this document don't explicitly include such servers, but the practices are compatible with game servers.
-If you need to run game servers at scale for your mobile game backend, consider using Google Cloud's Game Servers product, which can help simplify management and administration.

 Google Cloud provides several compute options for your mobile game backend, from fully managed scalable options like App Engine, to fully customizable environments like Google Kubernetes Engine (GKE).
 It's important to understand your needs in detail and decide accordingly.
 All options in the following sections offer full integration with Cloud Load Balancing so that your HTTP(S) traffic can take advantage of seamless scaling.
 The options also include Google Cloud Armor features like enterprise-grade DDoS protection.